Six of the best £2,000 to £2,500 road bikes

-The choice of frame material will include a lot of carbon fibre at this price, and you’re looking at advanced high-quality carbon that benefit from the trickle down effect from the top-end.
-Titanium is attainable too if you want that unique aesthetic and ride quality that only Ti can offer.
+Carbon fibre dominates frame materials at this level, and you’re looking at advanced high-quality carbon frames that benefit from technological trickle-down effect from the very top end.
+You'll also encounter titanium frames that bring that unique aesthetic and ride quality that only titanium can offer.

 And don’t discount steel.
-The latest Reynolds and Columbus tubesets make splendid frame choices if outright stiffness isn’t top of your list of priorities, and you value the traditional look of a skinny tubed steel bike.
-Finally, aluminium is a rare sight, it’s just not as popular these days, which is a shame, but there are some good examples out there.
+While similarly uncommon, the latest Reynolds and Columbus tubesets build into splendid frames, especially if outright stiffness isn’t top of your list of priorities, and you value the traditional look of a skinny tubed steel bike.

 As for finishing kit, you can expect branded components from well established brands that specialise in handlebars, stems, seatposts and saddles.
 Carbon starts to replace aluminium for items like handlebars and seatposts, but don’t automatically assume carbon is better — some aluminium components can actually be lighter than carbon.

-Leonie tested the lower specced Ruby Elite this year and found a comfortable, fast and stylish bike that proved to be an excellent all-round women’s sportive choice.
-Specailized use their own FACT 9r carbon to craft the frame and fork with comfort provided by the Zertz dampers incorporated into the rear stays.
+Our Lara Dunn tested an earlier version of the Ruby Elite and found a comfortable, fast and stylish bike that proved to be an excellent all-round women’s sportive choice.
+Specialized use their own FACT 9r carbon to craft the frame and fork with comfort provided by the Zertz dampers incorporated into the rear stays.

-Specialized has considerable buying power and this shows, with a Shimano Ultegra groupset (a 105 front mech the only downgrade) with DT Axis 3.0 wheels wrapped in Specialized’s own Espoir Elite 25mm tyres.
-A Body Geometry Lithia Comp Gel saddle and Specialized Women’s Comp handlebar complete the package.
+Specialized has considerable buying power and this shows, with a SRAM Rival 22 groupset including hydraulic disc brakes and DT Axis 2.0 wheels wrapped in Specialized’s own Espoir Elite 25mm tyres.
+A Body Geometry Lithia Comp Gel saddle and Specialized Women’s Expert short reach/shallow drop handlebar complete the package.